louking/contracts/docs/contract-admin-reference.rst

    mailings at http://eepurl.com/bMW_Wf, and be sure to check the Frederick Area Featured Races option.

    After your race, please send email addresses of your participants to communications@steeplechasers.org.
 These folks will be included in our mailings about Frederick area local races.
-As a reminder, you have agreed to include a statement in your waiver as follows, “I understand that I may receive emails about this race and other races promoted by the Frederick Steeplechasers Running Club.”
+As a reminder, you have agreed to include a statement in your waiver as follows, "I understand that I may receive emails about this race and other races promoted by the Frederick Steeplechasers Running Club."

    [end premiumpromotion]